 \subsubsection{Average Clicks per Second}

-The frequency of the clicks can be seen more clearly when we look at the average clicks per second.
+The frequency of the clicks becomes more apparent when we examine the average number of clicks per second.
 Each value in the line chart shown in Figure~\ref{fig:clicks_per_sec} is an average score of the clicks per second of the participants who used a controller and those who used dwell control.
 Data from both the lecture and quiz videos was used to generate the results, and display the average clicks for each second of the video.
-The time window selected for this analysis is a 30-second interval spanning from the 10th to the 40th second of both videos.
+The time window selected for this analysis spans a 30-second interval, from the 10th to the 40th second, of both videos.

 This specific range was chosen to capture the period of consistent gaze interaction and exclude the initial moments of playback when participants might have been adjusting to the task and not yet interacting with clicks.
-The results show a clear difference between the two interaction methods.
+The results show a difference between the two interaction methods.
 The controller group achieved a much higher mean click rate of 14.22 clicks/s, while the dwell group averaged only 0.45 clicks/s.

-It is worth noting that in a separate self-conducted clicking speed test, where the average speed of the controller and dwell controller were measured as an average of 10 attempts, the results were slightly higher for both methods.
-The average speed for the controller was 16.78 clicks/s, while dwell-controlled achieved 0.73 clicks/s.
-This difference in speeds compared to the experiment is due to the different ways the clicking speeds were evaluated.
-When measured with the clicking speed test, the target being looked at was a stationary object, and the test did not account for different gaze movements.
+It is worth noting that in a separate self-conducted clicking speed test, where the average speed of the controller and dwell controller was measured as an average of 10 attempts, the results were slightly higher for both methods.
+The average speed for the controller was 16.78 clicks per second (clicks/s), while dwell-controlled achieved 0.73 clicks/s.
+The difference in speeds observed in this experiment is due to the varying methods used to evaluate clicking speeds.
+When measured using the clicking speed test, the target being observed was a stationary object, and the test did not account for different gaze movements.
 In the current experiment, however, participants frequently shifted their gaze around the video, making it harder for dwell control, in particular, to trigger clicks consistently due to its movement tolerance threshold.